California Statute of Limitations for Defective Products

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-California statutes of limitations for defective products set two different time frames that depend on whether the injury happened to a person or if it injured a specific piece of property.
-In general, an injured party can file a products liability claim against the manufacturer, designer, or the seller of the product.
-However, since people injured by a defective product have a limited time to file their claims, keeping track of when the injury occurred is extremely important.
+California statutes of limitations for defective products set two different time frames.
+These time frames depend on whether the injury happened to a person or resulted in property damage.
+In general, an injured party can file a product liability claim against the product's manufacturer, designer, or seller.
+But people injured by a defective product have a time limit to file their claims.
+So, keeping track of the date of the injury is extremely important.

-The following table outlines the specifics of the California's statute of limitations for product liability claims.
+The following table outlines California's statute of limitations for product liability claims.

 |